norakytt/pypsa-earth-bo/README.md

 - **test_runs/**
   Configured folder to place results from the runs_scripts.

-- **analysis/**
+- **analysis_scripts/**
   Jupyter notebooks and helper scripts used to reproduce all figures and tables in the paper.
-  The main notebooks are `analysis.ipynb` where .csv-files are created for the scenarios and `plots.ipynb` where all the plots from the paper can be created with the .csv-files created in `analysis.ipynb`.
+  The main notebooks are `analysis.ipynb` where .csv-files are created for the scenarios and plots notebooks where all the plots from the paper can be created with the .csv-files created in `analysis.ipynb`.

 - **environment.yaml**
   Environment specification for reproducibility.